munificent/craftinginterpreters/book/representing-code.md

 a dumb structure.
 Nicely typed, but merely a bag of data.
 This feels strange in an object-oriented language like Java.
 Shouldn't the class *do stuff?*

 The problem is that these tree classes aren't owned by any single domain.
-Would they have methods related to parsing, where the trees are produced?
-Or interpreting, where they are consumed?
+Should they have methods for parsing since that's where the trees are created?
+Or interpreting since that's where they are consumed?
 Trees span the border between those territories, which mean they are really owned by *neither.*

 In fact, these types exist to enable the parser and interpreter to *communicate*.
 That lends itself to types that are simply data with no